 Cookies are used to assist us in making our website work more efficiently.
-We use them to remember your preferences, for example; billing country, delivery country and if VAT is to be applied to your order.
+We use them to remember your preferences.
 When you leave the site and come back to us this information can be reloaded from your computer thereby generally improving your user experience.

 What types of Cookies are used on www.techntools.ie?

 (i) Strictly Necessary Cookies